 Are you having a hard time enjoying life?

 Are you having a hard time with your relationships?

 What if I told you that when we are having a hard time doing anything, we are stressed?

-What if I told you that I could help you overcome having a hard time?
+What if I told you I could point you in the direction of relieving stressful times?

-What if I told you that if you did this one particular thing everyday it would relieve your stress, and it would destress your stress, would you believe me?
+What if I told you that doing this particular thing every day would destress your stress?
+Would you do it?

 What have you got to lose?

 The only thing you have to lose is your stress!

 Stress is strain, and strain comes when we have a hard time, whether it be financial, emotional, sleep, or with our relationships.